knamost/knamost/README.md

 ``knowledge? ★ ᶻ 𝘇 𐰁``

-I had no one to teach me, so I am self-taught and have learned a lot, but I feel I didn't learn enough.
+I feel I didn't learn enough.
 Now I'm trying to figure out something new to do.

 ``╰﹒bye bye, 🍓﹗``